usaid-cs/yesterday-i-learned/recipes.md

 ## Lamb rack

-- Place entire rack in pressure cooker on high for 20 minutes.
+- Place entire rack in pressure cooker on high with several slices of ginger for 20 minutes.
 - Rub rack with appropriate spices and cumin.
 - If the rack is skin-on, fry skin side on high for a bit.
 - Place in baking tray, using ribs to separate meat from the bottom of tray to prevent meat from getting soggy.
-Bake oat 400 degrees (F) for 15 minutes.
+Bake at 400 degrees (F) for 15 minutes.

 # Ingredients